 Beginning with the academic year 1984-85, multiple admissions are available.
 Each applicant group will have two opportunities for admission each year.
 Deadlines for applications are listed in the following table.
 Late applications are considered on a space available basis.

-Spring Summer Fall Level B A C\ C\\ Application October 16, 1989 February 16, 1990 May 15, 1990 Deadline (Lubbock campus) April 25, 1990 (Permian Basin campus) Level A Entering Freshmen, no previous nursing education Level B Licensed Vocational Nurses Level C Registered Nurses \ The only semester in which Registered Nurses are admitted to the Permian Basin campus. \\ The only semester in which Registered Nurses are admitted to the Lubbock campus.
+Level Spring A Summer B Fall A В C C Application Deadline October 16, 1990 February 16, 1991 (Lubbock campus) April 25, 1991 (Permian Basin campus) May 15, 1991 Level B Licensed Freshmen, no previous nurs Vocational Nurses ed Nurses ing education The only semester r in which Registered Nurses are admitted to the Permian Basin camp admitted to the Lubbock campus. us.

+MSN Program

-MSN Program Graduate Program Philosophy
+Graduate Program Philosophy

-The curricula for the masters program in nursing is based upon the philosophies of the School of Nursing and the Baccalaureate Degree Program and on the following beliefs which are consistent with those philosophies.
+The curriculum for the masters program in nursing is based upon the philosophies of the School of Nursing and the Baccalaureate Degree Program and on the following beliefs which are consistent with those philosophies.
 As stated in the School Philosophy, we believe that nursing is "the process of assisting individuals, families or other groups to meet basic human needs in order to achieve or maintain a desired state of health and to do so in a fashion which acknowledges the person as an integrated being, rather than a series of isolated systems or functions, the family as an integrated system and the society as a whole."
 (Statement of Philosophy, 1980.)
 We further believe that nursing's unique contribution to health care is its interactive process which emphasizes care, that element which promotes the comfort of individuals and the development or restoration of their resources for self care.